intive/patronage2023-dotnet/README.md

 ## Setting up local development environment:

-1. Check the file appsetings.json to confirm that the connection string to your local database is correct.
-Modify it if necessary.
+1. The default connection string is called "AppDb" and is stored in appsetings.json file.
+Check the file to confirm that the connection string to your local database is correct.
+The context is configured in ExampleModule.cs (Modules.Example.Api project) with the connection string being read from configuration.

-2. To apply migrations in Visual Studio go to Package Manager Console, set the project 'Intive.Patronage2023.Api' as default and run command 'Update-Database'.
-3. To create a new migration run 'Add-Migration [Migration Name]'.
+2. To create a new migration you can use .NET CLI and execute the following command: dotnet ef migrations add ###NAME### --project <PathToProjectWhereIsDbContext> --startup-project <PathToMainApiProject> --context <ContextName> --output-dir <PathToMigrationsDir> --configuration Debug --no-build.

+Migration script example:

+dotnet ef migrations add ExampleMigration --project .\src\modules\example\infrastructure --startup-project .\src\api\app --context ExampleDbContext --output-dir .\src\modules\example\infrastructure --configuration Debug --no-build.

+3. In order to create the database, apply database migrations by executing: dotnet ef database update.
+Optionally, you can add the specific name of migration that you want the database to be updated to: dotnet ef database update <MigrationName>.